Palmietfontein Airport: Palmietfontein today

 Palmietfontein was transformed into a motor racing circuit for the 1956 Rand Grand Prix, which was won by Peter Whitehead.
-The township of Katlehong was eventually established on the site, although parts of the original runway are still visible on Google Maps to this day.
+The townships of Katlehong and Thokoza were eventually established on the site, although parts of the original runway are still visible on Google Maps to this day.
+The main runway 17/35 lies in line with Vile Street and Mambo Street in Katlehong but is now largely built up.
+Secondary runway 04/22 is now Khumalo Street in Thokoza.